easytarget/esp32-cam-webserver/README.md

 disconnects, stutters and other communication problems are simply due to 'WiFi issues'.

-The AI-THINKER camera module & esp32 combination is quite susceptible to power supply problems affecting both WiFi conctivity and Video quality; short cabling and decent power supplies are your friend here; also well cooled cases and, if you have the time, decoupling capacitors on the power lines.
+The AI-THINKER camera module & esp32 combination is quite susceptible to power supply problems affecting both WiFi connectivity and Video quality; short cabling and decent power supplies are your friend here; also well cooled cases and, if you have the time, decoupling capacitors on the power lines.